Honest Xcaret Park Review: Is This Adventure Park Worth It?

 Xcaret Map

-Xcaret is probably best suited for families with smaller children.
-There are no age limits at Xcaret–and kids under 4 are free!
+Xcaret is probably best suited for families with young children.

 Xcaret Activities Quick Overview